 - An original document you viewed when you visited an Archive

 Historical in this context doesn’t mean old — you might have recorded Great Aunt Peggy telling her life story last week, but that’s still a historical record.

 You should enter enough information about a source that you’ve used to enable you (and other people) to find it again.
 You can also add the following to a Source record:

 - Text from Source, which is a full or partial transcription of the Source (useful if the source isn’t very legible and having puzzled your way through it once, you don’t want to repeat the exercise; or if you want to share details with others but don’t have the necessary rights to share an image).

 - Family Historian version 6 and below supports two types of Notes: Local notes (associated with a single person, record, or fact); and Shared Notes or Note Records, that can be linked to multiple records and/or facts.
-Version 7 introduced Research, which allows you to record comments about the Source, for example, ‘half the page was burned and illegible so some details aren’t available’
+Version 7 introduced Research Notes., which allows you to record comments about the Source, for example, ‘half the page was burned and illegible so some details aren’t available’